epicodus-classroom/dei-curriculum/dei-talks/3_identifying_and_preventing_microaggressions.md

 Now that we have a better understanding what microaggressions are, let's discuss how to prevent them.
 Here are important guidelines to follow:

-* Don’t call attention to a person’s status as a member of a minority community, even if you don’t mean it "negatively".
+* Don't call attention to a person's status as a member of a minority community, even if you don't mean it "negatively".
-* Don’t make jokes about marginalized groups or communities.
+* Don't make jokes about marginalized groups or communities.
-* Don’t use terms that are disparaging toward minority groups, even if you're "just joking".
+* Don't use terms that are disparaging toward minority groups, even if you're "just joking".
 * Examine your own implicit biases.
 Be aware of assumptions you have that may affect how you treat others; especially those of different backgrounds, statuses, communities, or upbringings.
 * Don't make statements or ask questions implying others may be less capable, or lacking in some manner.
 * Don't allow stereotypes to inform how you view, interact with, or discuss others.